The Glass Art Society (GAS) announces the recipients of its new Technology Advancing Glass lecture fund. Press Release

 Announced at the 2014 GAS Conference in Chicago during the James Carpenter Lecture, the Technology Advancing Glass (TAG) program assists the advancement of the glass arts by providing an annual grant to an artist or group of artists to fund research to advance the field of glass art.
 The idea behind the TAG program follows the worldwide educational trend that combines science, technology, engineering and math (STEM) with the arts (STEAM) to accelerate the development of new, expressive forms.

-Long-time glass collectors and supporters of GAS, Ted and Melissa Lagreid and glass artist and former GAS Board Member Wayne Strattman made the grant possible through generous donations.
-The Lagreids originally approached GAS with the desire to do something to help the glass arts community at large.
-A GAS Committee of interested members then decided to create an annual grant program and a competition to receive the grant.
+Long-time glass collectors and supporters of GAS Ted and Melissa Lagreid and glass artist and former GAS Board Member Wayne Strattman made the grant possible through generous donations.
+The Lagreids originally approached GAS with the desire to help the glass arts community.
+A GAS Committee of interested members then decided to create an annual grant program and competition for the grant.
 Committee members include Lagreid and Strattman, as well as artists Rik Allen and Peter Houk, who work with glass.

 Must be a member of the Glass Art Society when application is submitted, and if selected, agree to maintain membership for three consecutive years upon receipt of the grant.